gcdevops/strategie-devops-strategy/Content/OfficalGCCodeSupport.md

 ## Potential Funding Options

-SSC and PSPC-Digital Services Branch are two Departments mandated with providing these types of services to other Government Departments, however both SSC and PSPC-DSB exist within a cost recovery funding model.
-In order to move forward on this recommendation, it is likely that we will need to identify Departments interested in providing resources to support this recommendation.
+do soh are two Departments mandated with providing these types of services to other Government Departments, however both SSC and PSPC-DSB exist within a cost recovery funding model. do socommendation, it is likely that we will need to identify Departments interested in providing resources to support this recommendation. do so do so
-Below are some potential options:

 - Each department which leverages GCCode provides one employee who is responsible one day a week to contribute towards the maintenance and constant improvement of the GitLab instance

 - A flat fee per user per department is charged to those departments using the service